BrandNewLifeJackie26/python-challenge-solution/README.md

 ### Challenge 0
 <details><summary>ANSWER</summary>
 <p>
-Substitute number in the url with the number below:
+Substitute number in the url with number `274877906944`
-274877906944
 </p>
 </details>